ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 quorum {
   provider: corosync_votequorum
   two_node: 1
   expected_votes: 2
   wait_for_all: 1
 }
 ```

-A frew notes about the two node specific configuration:
+A few notes about the two node specific configuration:

 * `two_node: 1` is requiered for two node cluster.
-	* `expected_votes: 2` is when two_node is chosen, but I like things to be explicit.
+* `expected_votes: 2` is when two_node is chosen, but I like things to be
+  explicit.
-	* `wait_for_all: 1` is the default with two_node. when starting from scratch, prevent the cluster from becoming quorate until all of the nodes have joined in.
+* `wait_for_all: 1` is the default with two_node. when starting from scratch,
+  prevent the cluster from becoming quorate until all of the nodes have joined
+  in.

 For more information about this configuration file, see the `corosync.conf`
 manual page.
 Make sure this file is strictly the same on each node.